 Phenological response of the abundant species to changes in spring-summer transition.
 Analogous to the temperature dynamics, canonical analysis revealed two principal schemes of seasonal dynamics of the juveniles of the studied species, which could be discerned from the values of canonical coefficients for studied phenological variables.
 These schemes are illustrated in Figure 4.
 1-st type of phenology: late beginning and end of the season with the middle of season shifted towards the beginning (signs "+" – "-" – "+" at the respective canonical coefficients for each species).
 2-nd type of phenology: early beginning and end of the season with the middle of season shifted towards the end of season (signs "-" – "+" – "-" at the canonical coefficients).
 This pattern was broken in the case of Acartia spp., which demonstrated early beginning of season, early middle of season and late end of season.
 However, taking into account that canonical coefficient for the beginning of season was very low, dynamics of these species can be considered as the 1-st type of phenology.
 Specific phenology type of a species depended on the combination of the first and second canonical variables determined by the temperature ("form" and "shift" of spring-summer transition).

 Fig. 4.
 Schematic view of two types of animal seasonal dynamics, described in the text.
-15%, 50% and 85% - beginning, middle and end of season, respectively.
+15%, 50% and 85% - percentiles of the cumulative abundance (beginning, middle and end of season, respectively).
 Timing of the middle of season almost coincides with the timing of abundance peak (see Table 1).

 Canonical coefficients at the seasonal abundance peak timing were relatively low, except Acartia and Temora, so we will not pay special attention to these phenological indices.
 Moreover, this timing was close to the middle of season in most cases (see Table 1).